Reyner Banham: Career

+Banham in the mid-’60s was already preoccupied with the failure of the modern movement to make good on its promise of a purified new architecture in a purified new city.
+He was deeply impressed with the British group Archigram and its “Plug-In City,” which offered a Pop-influenced technological utopia of constant change.
+In Los Angeles he discovered a real-life “Plug-In City”—“seventy miles square but rarely seventy years deep”—whose energized sprawl embodied the “endlessness and indeterminacy” he now sought in architecture and urbanism.

+Green thinking (Los Angeles: The Architecture of Four Ecologies), together with the oil crisis of 1973, had an impact on Banham's thought.
+"But his response to environmentalism and early ‘green’ thinking was highly critical," Owen Hatherley contends, in his review of Richard J. Williams’s Reyner Banham Revisited.
+"Banham, Williams writes, was against ‘a perspective on construction that favored adaptation and reuse over new development.' ...
+Radical environmentalism seemed to Banham like another de haut en bas movement of middle-class intellectuals telling others how to live, whereas the modern architecture he celebrated, from Futurism to Brutalism, was based on making new things possible."

-Green thinking (Los Angeles: The Architecture of Four Ecologies) and then the oil shock of 1973 affected him.
-The 'postmodern' was for him uneasy, and he evolved into becoming the conscience of postwar British architecture.
+At odds with the emerging 'postmodern' aesthetic, he adopted a political stance that earned him a reputation as the conscience of postwar British architecture.
 He broke with utopian and technical formalism.
-Scenes in America Deserta (1982) talks of open spaces and his anticipation of a 'modern' future.
-In A Concrete Atlantis: U.S. Industrial Building and European Modern Architecture, 1900–1925 (1986) Banham demonstrated the influence of American grain elevators and "Daylight" factories on the Bauhaus and other modernist projects in Europe.
+In Scenes in America Deserta (1982), he talks of open spaces and his anticipation of a 'modern' future.
+In A Concrete Atlantis: U.S. Industrial Building and European Modern Architecture, 1900–1925 (1986), he demonstrated the influence of American grain elevators and "daylight" factories on the Bauhaus and other modernist projects in Europe.

 Banham was a prolific journalist (of some 750 articles), both within and outside of the architectural press, including regular columns in New Statesman (1958–1963) and New Society (1966-1988).
+"Known for his direct and sometimes brisk style," he was "praised for his lucid and informative" prose," notes the (SUNY) Buffalo University Archives website, "which didn't bog the reader down in jargon or details."

-Selections of his journalism articles were collected in Design by Choice, edited by Penny Sparke and A Critic Writes (which includes a full bibliography), edited by his wife Mary Banham and others.
+Selected articles were collected in Design by Choice, edited by Penny Sparke, and A Critic Writes (which includes a full bibliography), edited by his wife Mary Banham and others.
+He also created and narrated the 1964 television documentary A City Crowned with Green, about the growth of the London urban area.